Academany/fabzero/w1/intro.md

 ![](./img/intro/principles.jpeg)

-### A piece of advice
-* Do not follow existing roads, make your own path
-* Move out of your comfort zone and stay there
-* Free your mind, forget what you already know, try new things
-* Be brave, take risks (not physical risks)
-* You will need to control your stress.
-Can you handle it?
-  * Things will go wrong
-  * things will change continuously
-  * you will loose work
-  * you will break things
-  * you will not be able to find a solution immediately

 ### How Fab Academy works
 * Every week a different topic.
 * Basic principle is **Learn + make + share**.
 Based in the Scientific method